DejanS24/kinesis_handler/README.md

 ### Core Components

 **KinesisHandler** - Main Lambda entry point that orchestrates batch processing.
-Implements partial batch failure handling, allowing Lambda to automatically retry only the failed records.<br/>
+Returns partial batch failures via `batchItemFailures`, enabling AWS Lambda to retry only failed records when properly configured.<br/>
 **Event Processors** - Pluggable event routing pattern for extensibility.
 Currently implements `UserLimitEventProcessor`.<br/>
 **Repository Layer** - Separates storage concerns from business logic.
-In-memory implementation for local testing, DynamoDB for production. `REPOSITORY_TYPE` env var controls the storage backend.
+In-memory implementation is functional.
+DynamoDB implementation is stubbed but not yet complete. `REPOSITORY_TYPE` env var controls the storage backend.

-### AWS Lambda & Kinesis Integration

-**Partial Batch Failure Handling** - Returns `batchItemFailures` with sequence numbers to instruct Lambda to retry only failed records, preventing unnecessary reprocessing.<br/>
-**Checkpointing & Retries** - Managed by AWS Kinesis Consumer and Lambda event source mapping.
-Configure retry behavior and DLQ via Lambda settings.

 ### Error Handling

 **Validation Errors** - Invalid events are logged and skipped (marked as success) to prevent infinite retries.<br/>
-**Business Logic Errors** - Returned as failures, triggering Lambda's automatic retry mechanism.<br/>
+**Business Logic Errors** - Returned as failures via `batchItemFailures`.
+When AWS Lambda Event Source Mapping is configured with retry settings, these will be automatically retried by AWS infrastructure (not by application code).<br/>
-**Dead Letter Queue** - Configure Lambda Destinations to route permanently failed batches after max retries.

 ### Schema Validation